 The costs that keep compounding

-Evidence changes money
+Evidence changes money—twice

-Federal rules require monthly physical inventory of beer, with records showing date, quantity on hand, losses, gains, shortages, and a signature under penalty of perjury.
+On the brewery side: In the U.S., federal rules require monthly physical inventory of beer, with records showing date, quantity on hand, losses, gains, shortages, and a signature under penalty of perjury.
 Daily operational records must reflect production, removals, returns, destructions, and losses.
 Retention is at least three years.
 TTB audit guidance repeatedly flags breweries that net shortages against production on the Brewers Report of Operations without reconciling cellar logs, tank readings, and packaged inventory separately.

-That mirrors the collision guide’s point about accident-benefits forms: miss the window or submit an incomplete disability certificate and entitlement for a period can vanish.
+The parallel is boring on purpose.
 In a brewery, miss the linkage between a spill on Tuesday and the adjustment logged Friday and you inherit an unexplained shortage on line 31 instead of a loss on line 30—with different tax treatment and a harder conversation with an auditor.
+While you are off the floor, a stand-in team posting generic “inventory adjustment” entries is the operational equivalent of a generic medical note in a claims file: it does not help you anywhere that matters.

-The best evidence bundle is operational and financial:
+The best evidence bundle spans both worlds:

 - Lot tags on grain and hops tied to batch consumption events